StellarFw/stellar/README.md

   <a href="https://raw.githubusercontent.com/stellar-fw/stellar/master/LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square" alt="License"></a>
 </p>

-<p align="center"><b>Important: <i>The documentation and the examples aren't available at the moment, Stellar is a development preview, is not ready for production... yet!</i></b></p>
+## Supporting Stellar

+Stellar is an MIT-licensed open source project.
+Further development is only possible through funding.
+If you like the project, check out [Stellar's Patreon campaign](https://www.patreon.com/gil0mendes).

 ## Intro

 Stellar is a web framework that makes it easy to build modular APIs.
 It is designed to follow an action based pattern that makes it possible to isolate logic in small structures.
+Core features include:

 - Extremely modular
 - Lean and extensible core
 - Command line tool to workflow optimization
 - Native support for HTTP, WebSocket and TCP connections
+- Powerful and simple to use [Validation system](https://stellar-framework.com/guide/validation.html)

-Note that Stellar only supports Node.js version 6.
+Note that Stellar only supports Node.js version 6 or upper.

 ## Questions/Issues